xph9876/RNA-mediated_DSB_repair/README.md

 ### Unknown analysis

 An analysis pipline for examining the unclassified reads of the 1-DSB experiments.
-To run the analysis use the `unknown_analysis/run_all.sh` script.
+To run the analysis use the `unknown/run_all.sh` or `unknown/run_all.ps1` script.
 Note that the NHEJ pipeline must already have been run (particularly, the tables in `NHEJ/1_data_filter_nhej` must have been generated).
-The output tables will be written to `unknown_analysis/output`.
+Some of the input to this pipline in `unknown/input` has been derived from other pipelines such as `MMEJ`.
+The output tables will be written to `unknown/output`.

 ## Contact